Cubiks Logiks General Intermediate Test: Get Accurate Practice and Tips to Pass Your Assessment [2024]

 Tip -As you practice, you'll notice that some rules apply to all abstract questions.
 In this question, rotation is the specific rule dictating the two patterns.
 But four more rules may also apply - Progression, Frequency, Construction, and Motion.

-You can practice thoroughly with our prep pack on this page and learn all the rules for abstract questions.
+You can practice thoroughly with our prep pack on this page and learn all the rules for the different questions you'll face in your exam.
 By solving many questions and being familiar with the test format, you’ll be much more prepared!
 That is the best way to increase your chances to ace the Logiks assessment and get hired.

 Logiks Intermediate Verbal Reasoning Questions: